 The class is 45–60 minutes long and can be adapted to your classroom or organization's time schedule.

-The more you know about mental illness, the better you will be able to live with it.
+The more you know about mental illness, the better you are able to cope or help your loved one.

 If you are interested in taking a Peer to Peer or a Family to Family class contact NAMI Portage-Wood Counties at 715-544-9653.